BryanPlummer/pl-clc/README.md

     3. [LIBSVM](https://github.com/cjlin1/libsvm)
     4. [HGLMM Fisher Vectors](https://owncloud.cs.tau.ac.il/index.php/s/vb7ys8Xe8J8s8vo)

-   On the system this code was tested on only caffe (in Faster RCNN) and LIBSVM required any compiling to use the evaluation script.
+   On the system this code was tested on only Caffe (in Faster RCNN) and LIBSVM required any compiling to use the evaluation script.

 3. Optional, download the [Stanford Parser](http://nlp.stanford.edu/software/lex-parser.shtml), putting the code in the `external` folder naming it `stanford-parser`.
-Note that the version of the Stanford Parser used was 3.4.1.
+Note that the version of the Stanford Parser used for the precomputed data was 3.4.1.

 4. Download the precomputed data (8.3G): [pl-clc models](https://drive.google.com/file/d/0B_PL6p-5reUAcDBiTTV5WUNyYUE/view?usp=sharing)